Barclaycard Visa with Apple Rewards Credit Card Review

 Don't forget that while interest is kicked to the curb with your new Apple purchase, it will be patiently waiting for you with any new purchases.

-When it comes to carrying a balance, Brian Karimzad of the Magnify Money blog is less than impressed with the Barclay Visa with Apple Rewards.
+When it comes to carrying a balance, the Barclay Visa with Apple Rewards doesn't exactly impress.

 To be fair, few cards are kind to your wallet IF you carry a balance.